ankitjosh78/ProjectSANA/README.md

 # ProjectSANA
  SANA - A voice controllable virtual assistant based on python to automate your tasks and chat with.

-Hi  , this is a  voice enabled virtual assistant made by me (Ankit Josh).
+Hi  , this is a  voice enabled virtual assistant.
 If ,you are wondering why is the name SANA, it is just one of my friend's name ^_^

 ## What can the assistant do ?
 Well , the features are listed below: